 Brain tumors can also be associated with changes in the chromosomes.
 Each normal cell in any human body has 23 pairs of chromosomes.
 The most common chromosomal changes in brain tumors occur on chromosomes 1, 10, 13, 17, 19, and 22.
 Changes on chromosomes 1 and 19 are most frequently found in oligodendrogliomas and changes on chromosome 22 are most frequently found in meningiomas.

 If multiple members of your family have been diagnosed with brain tumors or you have concerns about starting a family, you may want to talk to a genetic counselor.
-The Cancer Information Service (1-800-422-6237) can help you find a genetic counselor in your area.
+The National Cancer Institute's Cancer Information Service (1-800-422-6237) can help you find a genetic counselor in your area.

 Concerns about heredity and brain tumors are common.
 If you are worried about your family history, begin by sharing it with your family doctor.
 Although routine screening for brain tumors is not currently available (as it is for breast or cervical cancer, for example), unusual symptoms such as headaches or short-term memory loss can be investigated with your family history in mind.

 Click here to view our webinars on Causes and Risk Factors of Brain Tumors.